-DUE TO UNCERTAINTIES IN THE SPORT, INCLUDING DATES AND SITES OF EVENTS AND EDUCATION PROGRAMS, AS WELL AS ABILITIES OF CLUBS TO CONDUCT PRACTICES, THE USATF-NEW ENGLAND GRANT PROGRAM IS SUSPENDED THROUGH THE END OF 2020.
+DUE TO UNCERTAINTIES IN THE SPORT, INCLUDING DATES AND SITES OF EVENTS AND EDUCATION PROGRAMS, AS WELL AS INABILITIES OF CLUBS TO CONDUCT PRACTICES, THE USATF-NEW ENGLAND GRANT PROGRAM IS SUSPENDED THROUGH THE SUMMER OF 2021.

-The USATF-NE Grant Program, established in 2008, promotes excellence in USATF disciplines by supporting athletes, clubs, and programs of the association, with an objective of increasing membership, participation, and status of the sport.
+Established in 2008, the USATF-NE Grant Program promotes excellence in USATF disciplines by supporting athletes, clubs, and programs of the association, with an objective of increasing membership, participation, and status of the sport.

-The grant program is open to USATF members and/or USATF-NE member clubs only, and has three aspects - program, travel/coaching, and youth.
+The grant program is open to USATF members and/or USATF-NE member clubs only, and has three aspects - programs, travel/coaching, and youth.

-Due dates for all grants are April 15, August 15, and December 15 of the year.
+Due dates for all grant types are April 15, August 15, and December 15 of the year.
 Decisions will be made shortly after those dates.
-Each grant also has an annual award limit.
+Each grant type has applications requirements that must be followed, and each has an annual award amount limit.

-Complete information and applications for each grant type can be found below.
+Complete information and applications for grants are found below.
 Contact USATF-NE board member Mike Travers with any questions on the programs.

 Program Innovation Grants are designed assist member organizations to start and grow traditional and innovative programs in the disciplines covered by USATF to benefit the sports' community,